Employment-related securities and options: what are securities: Long Term Incentive Plan (LTIP)

 RSUs that provide securities on vesting

-Normally the securities will be taxed as money’s worth under ITEPA03/S62 (see ERSM20500) when they are acquired and the grant of the RSU will not be money’s worth.
-For further discussion of RSUs and money’s worth, see ERSM110010.
+Until 5 April 2016, normally the securities wouldl be taxed as money’s worth under ITEPA03/S62 (see ERSM20500) when they were acquired and the grant of the RSU would not be money’s worth.
+For further discussion of RSUs and money’s worth, see ERSM110015.

-Where the money’s worth charge does not apply at vesting there are two further provisions which can be used to tax the vesting gains made.
-They are:
+Where the money’s worth charge did not apply at vesting there were two further provisions which could be used to tax the vesting gains made.
+They weree:

 - Chapter 5 (securities option) because the RSU may be a right to acquire securities - see ERSM110500; or